 There’s also the Asheville Hostel & Guest House, which is more of a guest house than a hostel.
 They don’t have dorm rooms, but they do have doubles that are a good value for a couple or two friends.
 They’re right downtown, so this is a great choice if you want to be near lots of restaurants, breweries, and music venues.

 You might also want to see what’s available on Airbnb.
 There are plenty of private rooms for rent, and you can even find entire apartments or homes if you’ve got a larger group.
-We love Airbnb and use it all the time.
-In fact, we use it so much that we have a referral link that will get you $40 off your first booking with them.

 A single traveler or a couple would love this lovely guest suite in West Asheville.
 It’s a great value in a convenient location.
 They’ve got Superhost status with over 300 5-star reviews, so you know this place is good!